12.2.3. Casting And Member Functions

 p3->function2(); // calls Parent::function2

 Selecting which function runs.
-In the absences of polymorphism, the compiler searches for member functions similar to the same way it searches for member variables.
-It searches its symbol table for a function whose name and parameter list matches a function call.
+Without polymorphism, the compiler searches for member functions similarly to how it searches for member variables.
+It searches its symbol table for a function whose name and parameter list match a function call.
 It begins the search based on the pointer-variable type, for example, Parent or Child.
-If a function is not found in the first class, the compiler follows the inheritance link, if there is one, to the superclass.
+If the compiler doesn't find a matching function in the first class, it follows the inheritance link, if there is one, to the superclass.

 You must understand this behavior before you continue with the next section, where we take the final step and explore polymorphism.